 - Once you are done with the process, the drive should appear in My Computer with the letter you have chosen.

 - In case the drive is listed as ‘Unknown’ or ‘Unallocated’ in Disk Management, then it means that the drive is not properly formatted according to this operating system and it might have an incompatible file system.

 Remember: This process will erase the complete stored data.
 Therefore, it is advisable to back up your data before proceeding.

-Most of the new hard drive are not formatted and have unallocated space on them.
-This case mostly happens when BIOS & ‘Device Manager’ recognizes your new drive, but still showing up anyway.
+Most of the new hard drive is not formatted and have unallocated space on them.
+This case mostly happens when BIOS & ‘Device Manager’ recognize your new drive, but still showing up anyway.
 To identify such issues, check your Device Manager (Control Panel -> Hardware and Sound > Device Manager) and if you found your drive here then you only need to format it.

 Show Empty Drives

 Windows has the tendency to hide empty drives by default.
 This issue usually occurs when your drive is not properly formatted.
 To resolve this issue go to Control Panel -> Appearance and Personalization -> Folder Options, In View tab, undo the Hide empty drive option, which is available in the Computer folder box.

 How to troubleshoot non-detected hard drive on Mac Machine: